-Bio: Nitin Vaidya is the Robert L. McDevitt, K.S.G., K.C.H.S. and Catherine H. McDevitt L.C.H.S.
-Chair of Computer Science at Georgetown University.
-He has held faculty positions in the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign (2001-2018), and in the Department of Computer Science at the Texas A&M University (1992-2001).
-His current research interests include distributed computing, including distributed learning, privacy-preserving distributed algorithms and fault-tolerant algorithms.
-He has also performed extensive research in wireless networking.
-Nitin has co-authored papers that received awards at several conferences, including ACM MobiCom, ACM MobiHoc, SSS and ICDCN.
+Bio: Nitin Vaidya is the McDevitt Chair of Computer Science at Georgetown University.
+He received his Ph.D. from the University of Massachusetts at Amherst.
+He previously served as a Professor and Associate Head in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
+He has co-authored papers that received awards at several conferences, including 2015 SSS, 2007 ACM MobiHoc and 1998 ACM MobiCom.
 He is a fellow of the IEEE.
-Nitin has served as the Chair of the Steering Committee for the ACM PODC conference, as the Editor-in-Chief for the IEEE Transactions on Mobile Computing, and as the Editor-in-Chief for ACM SIGMOBILE publication MC2R.
-He received Ph.D. from the University of Massachusetts at Amherst, Master’s degree from the Indian Institute of Science-Bangalore, and Bachelor’s degree from the Birla Institute of Technology and Science-Pilani.
+He has served as the Chair of the Steering Committee for the ACM PODC conference, as the Editor-in-Chief for the IEEE Transactions on Mobile Computing, and as the Editor-in-Chief for ACM SIGMOBILE publication MC2R.

 (Professor, University of Rochester, USA)